What is new at Alresford Rotary.

 There are so many projects and activities for you to get involved in as part of Rotary.
 Our impact starts with you.

-In addition to a wide range of one-off community and charity projects, Alresford Rotary runs stages regular and annual events, including:
+In addition to a wide range of one-off community and charity projects, Alresford Rotary manage regular and annual events, including:

 - The Alresford 10k Run